nekonistyle/SSReflect/mylib/README.md

 Definition lexicographic : rel (T * S) :=
   fun x y => strict x.1 y.1 || equiv x.1 y.1 && Q x.2 y.2.
 ```

+### quick sort
+For partially orders, we cannot use `sort` in standard library because "merge-sorted sequence" is not sorted generally.
+Thus, we need to use `qsort` for partially order.